corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-A `StateRef` uniquely identifies an input state, allowing the notary to mark it as historic.
-It is made up of:
+A `StateRef` uniquely identifies an input state.
+The notary then uses it to mark the input state as historic.
+A ```StatRef``` is made up of:

 * The hash of the transaction that generated the state
 * The state’s index in the outputs of that transaction